 226Ps.
-FOUNDATIONS OF PSYCHOLOGY: HISTORY.
+Foundations of Psychology: History.
 A study of psychology based on an historical view, showing how past concepts of explanation have been changed and reworked into modern psychology.
-Prerequisite: 101Ps.
+Prerequisite: 101 Ps.
+Not offered 1963-64.

 231aPs.
 Introduction to Clinical Psychology.
 A course designed to acquaint undergraduates with the area of Clinical Psychology-its problems and explanations of dealing with the mentally ill.
-Prerequisite.
-101Ps.
+Prerequisite: 101Ps.
+Not offered 1963-64.

-231bPs.
+- 231bPs.
 Introduction to Abnormal Psychology.
 A course designed to introduce the concepts of normality and abnormality and to explore the various mental illnesses in our society.
-Prerequisite.
-101Ps.
-Not offered 1962-63.

-235Ps.
-EXPERIMENTAL PSYCHOLOGY.
+Prerequisite: 101Ps.
+Second Semester. - 235Ps.
+Experimental Psychology.
 Elementary experimental study in such areas as reaction time, aesthetic judgment, learning, and motivation.
 Between 12 and 15 experiments.
-Knowledge of statistics essential.
+Knowlege of statistics essential.
 Prerequisite: 101Ps.

-236Ps.
+Not offered 1963-64. - 236Ps.
 Counseling.
 A study of contemporary methods in counseling and their application at various educational levels.
-Prerequisite: 101Ps.
-Not offered 1962-63.

-237Ps.
-Personality Development.

-A developmental study of child, adolescent, and adult personality.
-Emphasis is laid upon application to one's own life.
-Prerequisite: 101Ps.
-Is not offered 1962-63.
+Prerequisite: 101 Ps.
+First Semester. - 237Ps.
+Theories of Personality.
+A systematic study of the various theories of personality which are of recent and contemporary origin.
+Emphasis is put upon application of these theories to one's own personality.
+Second Semester. - 239Ps.
+Experimental Social Psychology.

-239Ps.
-EXPERIMENTAL SOCIAL PSYCHOLOGY.

 Theoretical and experimental study of the major problems and issues in social psychology.
 Prerequisite: 101Ps.
-Not offered 1962-63.

-240Ps.
+Second Semester. - 240Ps.
 Test and Measurements.
 A study of the special methods and tests used in Psychology.
 Prerequisite: 101Ps. and a course in Statistics.

-First Semester

-241Ps.
-SEMINAR IN SPECIAL TOPICS IN PSYCHOLOGY.
+First Semester. - 241Ps.
+Seminar in Special Topics in Psychology.
 A course designed to explore more deeply some one area in Psychology, such as learning, motivation.
-Prerequisite: Introduction to General Psychology or Psychology of Religion and one advanced course in Psychology.
+Prerequisite: Introduction to General Psychology and one advanced course in Psychology.
+One Semester.